zarthur/CSCC-Fundamentals-Android-Notes/week_01/readme.md

 In addition to the primitive data types there are user-defined types.
 We will talk about user-defined types more later.
-There is one commonly used user-defined type, String, that we'll use now but explore further later.
+There is one commonly used user-defined type, String, that we looked at briefly earlier and that that we'll use often but will explore further later.
 The **String** data type is used to store a sequence of characters.

 User-defined types are also known as reference types.
 A variable with a **reference type** stores a reference, a memory address, to the location in